sampita/welcome-to-nashville/README.md

 ### Search For Things to Do in Music City
 -----
 Welcome to Music City!
-You can use our application to search for the followin Nashville attractions:
+You can use our application to search for the following Nashville attractions:
 * Parks
 * Restaurants
 * Meetups